 2. The Energetic Young Woman.
 Maude Williams is the friend of the accused young man, James Bentley.
 She works in a real estate office in a neighboring town.

 4. The Temptrix.
-Eve Carpenter used to be an exotic dancer at the Cactus Club in Soho.
+Eve Carpenter used to be an exotic dancer at the Cactus Club in Soho while she was married to a common laborer in impoverished circumstance.
 But now is married to an aspiring politician.
 "And did you go to Mrs Upward?
 Eve: "Why in the hell should I?
 Damn dreary old woman"

 5. The Young Specialist.